With cold weather approaching in Macon, you may be wondering when you should cover your outdoor air conditioner. Of if you have to cover it at all.

 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know a blizzard is approaching.
-Snow and ice that collect inside your AC can melt and refreeze, breaking condenser coils and decreasing efficiency.
+You can temporarily cover your air conditioner in the winter when you know a snowstorm is approaching.
+Snow and ice that collect inside your AC can melt and refreeze, damaging condenser coils and decreasing efficiency.

-Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your air conditioner if a strong storm is imminent in Macon.
-Hail can severely damage your system’s coils, affecting efficiency.
+Although it’s not always possible to predict a hailstorm, you can temporarily cover your air conditioner if a strong storm is imminent in Macon.
+Hail can severely damage your system’s fins, altering efficiency.

 Related: How Severe Weather Can Lead to AC Repair

-Whether you have questions about heating and cooling or need air conditioning service, Air Temperature Control gives help.
+Whether you have questions about heating and cooling or need air conditioning service, Air Temperature Control gives aid.
 Give us a call at 478-202-3170 or schedule an appointment online.